- 30 Minutes of Anything is Do-able

 I find this technique essential with jobs that I seriously dislike doing, or when I am tired and even 30 minutes of something is just too much to face.

-This strategy has proved successful for me in getting jobs like cleaning done, which I enjoy about as much as an overly vigorous cavity search.
+This strategy has proved successful for me with jobs like cleaning, which I enjoy about as much as an overly vigorous cavity search.

 When I can no longer put off cleaning the bathroom any longer I start by telling myself just to clean the shower.
 Then I’ll come back later and clean the bathroom vanity.
 Eventually I’ll hop back in and sweep and mop the floor.